mckennatim/services/README.md

 # services
 ## tags
+### 29-iotb-intercepts-user-messages
+and tells you if they can publish,
 ### 28-iotb-notpubAuthorizeddisconnects
 ### 27-iotb-publishAuthorized
 Right now it lets everyone publish but the nuts and bolts are almost in place.